-The CPS betrays its sinister motives by proclaiming that the north must revive the “spirit of ambition” of the Industrial Revolution, apparently failing to grasp the irony that the very inventions the report’s authors cite as examples of innovation, such as the spinning mule, were engines of violent class inequality.
-Working-class children under ten-years-old were commonly employed to work under spinning mules, which resulted in widespread mutilations and deaths, a practice that was only restricted by government intervention.
+The CPS betrays its sinister motives by proclaiming that the north must revive the “spirit of ambition” of the industrial revolution, apparently failing to grasp the irony that the very inventions the report’s authors cite as examples of innovation, such as the spinning mule, were engines of violent class inequality.
+Working-class children under ten years old were commonly employed to work under spinning mules, which resulted in widespread mutilations and deaths, a practice that was only restricted by government intervention.
 This ought to be a clear reminder that exploitation is an inevitable by-product of the unregulated private sector.
 The fact that the CPS sees this as a golden era to be returned to confirms that this report is simply a blueprint for a new era of age-old inequality.

 Yet this could well form the bedrock of a successful Conservative strategy.
-To mask its nefarious intentions, the report embraces the language of transformation, urging Boris Johnson to “adopt the spirit of radicalism.”
-Yet their vision would only make the UK even more radically unequal.
+To mask its nefarious intentions, the report embraces the language of transformation, urging Boris Johnson to “adopt the spirit of radicalism”.
+Yet its vision would only make the UK even more radically unequal.
 Coupled with northern iterations of the headline-grabbing boondoggles that Johnson is infamous for, this disingenuous appeal to change could provide the velvet glove to mask the iron fist of Thatcherism on steroids.

-But what is just as concerning as this rebranded conservatism, is the complete lack of opposition, let alone alternative, from Keir Starmer’s nascent leadership.
+But what is just as concerning as this rebranded conservatism is the complete lack of opposition, let alone alternative, from Keir Starmer’s nascent leadership.
 History is not on Labour’s side when it comes to opposing neoliberalism.
 After her time in office, Margaret Thatcher identified Tony Blair and New Labour – which are increasingly becoming the model of Starmer’s leadership – as her greatest ever achievement.
 Blair himself claimed that he saw his role as “building upon” Thatcher’s project, which created a near-half century of neoliberal consensus that has torn apart living standards, public services, and our social safety net.